Prenormal categories: Non-pointed categories

-From the diagram on the right we deduce that $e$ is a split monomorphism.
-As $e$ is already an epimorphism, we conclude that $e$ is in fact an isomorphism, and thus $\comp fg\iso m$ has a \nptrivial{} \npkernel{}. \end{proof} { \begin{remark} Before proceeding further, we pause to discuss the choice of working with a distinguished class of trivial objects rather than an ideal of morphisms (see again \cite{EHRESMAN,GRANDIS92,MARKI13}).
-Of course, \cref{normal-def} could easily be reformulated using ideals of morphisms rather than trivial objects.
+where $k$ is the \npkernel{} of $f$, $e$ is the \npcokernel{} of $k$ and $m$ is the unique map such that $f=\comp e m$, by the universal property of $e$.
+The morphism $h$ is the \npkernel{} of $m$ and $e'$ is the unique map such that $\comp ke=\comp{e'}{h}$ by the universal property of $h$.
+The left square is a pullback, and therefore $e'$ is a \npnormepi{}.
+Since $\comp{e'}h=\comp ke $ is \nptrivial{}, it follows from the dual of \zcref{triv-cancel}, that $h$ is itself \nptrivial{}, and thus $f$ factors as a \npnormepi{} followed by a map with a \nptrivial{} \npkernel{}, as desired. \end{proof} Before proceeding further, we pause to make a few general remarks on some features of the definition of non-pointed prenormal category and alternative approaches to similar ideas. { \begin{remark} In this remark we discuss the choice of working with a distinguished class of trivial objects rather than an ideal of morphisms (see again \cite{EHRESMAN,GRANDIS92,MARKI13}).
+Of course, \zcref{normal-def} could easily be reformulated using ideals of morphisms rather than trivial objects.
 However, some crucial results would not carry over.
-In particular, \cref{norm-fs} no longer holds in the ideal-based approach: what fails is the dual of the cancellation property in \cref{triv-cancel}.
+In particular, \zcref{norm-fs} no longer holds in the ideal-based approach: what fails is the dual of the cancellation property in \zcref{triv-cancel}.
 The following example illustrates this failure.
-(Notice that, while \cref{norm-fs} is stated for finitely complete categories, the proof only requires the existence of pullbacks, which exist in the following example.)
+(Notice that, while \zcref{norm-fs} is stated for finitely complete categories, the proof only requires the existence of pullbacks, which exist in the following example.)

 Consider the category $\cat C$ having just one object $\ast$, whose endomorphisms are all positive integers, and with composition given by multiplication.
 This category has pullbacks.
 In fact, given any positive integers $m$ and $n$, let $d$ be their greatest common divisor, and write $m=ad$ and $n=bd$.
 Then it is easy to check that the following square is the pullback of $m$ along $n$.